Role-based training

 Course Overview

 Critical Knowledge provides a better way for leaders to identify and develop cybersecurity talent.
-Directly aligned to the Workforce Framework for Cybersecurity developed by NICE, Critical Knowledge serves as a comprehensive training and development roadmap for multiple job roles within cybersecurity.
+This online program serves as a comprehensive training and development roadmap for multiple job roles within cybersecurity.

-The curriculum spans seven units that range from foundational to advanced cybersecurity topics, covering networking fundamentals, types of attacks, technical concepts, and operations.
+The curriculum spans six units that range from foundational to advanced cybersecurity topics, covering networking fundamentals, types of attacks, network security, security engineering, GRC, and security operations.
 Units are modular in design so participants can digest all or specific topics that are most relevant to their current or aspirational position.

 Prerequisites